Plymouth’s higher education institutions have today issued a new commitment to tackle the issue of discrimination in the city.

-Professor David Coslett, Deputy Vice-Chancellor of Plymouth University, said:
+Professor David Coslett, Deputy Vice-Chancellor of University of Plymouth, said:

 “Higher education brings in thousands of new residents into the city every year from a diverse range of countries, cultures and backgrounds, which all add to the existing cultural mix.
 It is fitting, therefore, that our universities and colleges should lead on identifying an issue which, were it to grow, would undermine the welcoming nature of Plymouth.”

 Professor Cara Aitchison, Vice-Chancellor of the University of St Mark & St John, commented:

 “The University of St Mark & St John is a values-based university with a clear values statement that makes commitments 'to challenging discrimination and injustice wherever it is found' and 'to valuing the diversity within the University and the wider community'.
 We therefore give our strong support to this important new initiative.

 “University staff and students look forward to working closely with Plymouth's other further and higher education providers and learning from each other as we work together to support the City in addressing the entrenched social, economic and cultural challenges highlighted in the excellent report published by the Fairness Commission.”

 Phil Davies, Principal of City College Plymouth, said: